 Here are the top Nature Conservancy preserves where you can take your family a-huntin’ for a Christmas tree:

 - Lizard Tail Swamp Preserve, New Jersey: Nature Conservancy staff will help you cut down a red cedar or a pitch pine tree.
 Removing these species will help to restore open field habitat that's good for migratory birds, such as warblers, and for pollinating insects.
 Guests are asked to bring materials to secure the tree to their vehicle for transport.

 - Davis Mountains Preserve, Texas: At the Davis Mountain Preserve, regular tree thinning is essential for wildfire prevention and for maintaining a healthy ecosystem.
 Each year the Conservancy opens the preserve and invites the public to cut their own Christmas trees.
-You can read one Texan's account of hunting for a tree at Davis Mountains Preserve online.

 - Western Montana: Outside Missoula, Montana, Conservancy staff are gathering trees on former industrial timber land that has now been preserved for wildlife and recreation.
 These trees are then donated to local Missoula children’s charities.
 Watch a video of this event.